redwoodjs/discordjs-discourse-bot/README.md

 Clone repo > `yarn install`

-See these instructions to set up `config.json`: https://discordjs.guide/creating-your-bot/#creating-configuration-files
+See these instructions to set up `config.json` & get `token`: https://discordjs.guide/creating-your-bot/#creating-configuration-files

 And find where to get `guildId` and `clientId` from: https://discordjs.guide/creating-your-bot/creating-commands.html#command-deployment-script

+> TIP
+>
+> In order to get your application's client id, go to Discord Developer Portal and choose your application.
+Find the id under "Application ID" in General Information subpage.
+To get guild id, open Discord and go to your settings.
+On the "Advanced" page, turn on "Developer Mode".
+This will enable a "Copy ID" button in the context menu when you right-click on a server icon, a user's profile, etc.

 Set up `config.json` file with these three tokens: